A SOUND IDEA for EDUCATION - TRAINING and PERSONAL POTENTIAL

 Whether we agree with its use or not, subliminal communication is part of everyday life.
 The technology exists to provide subconscious learning to reinforce conventional instruction.
 By adding these techniques to the educational and training environment, learning can be accelerated.
 While teaching content on the surpa-liminal level, study habits, attitudes and enjoyment can be taught on the subconscious level.
 Appropriate and sensitive use of carefully selected and adequately presented subliminal stimuli will enhance instruction, improve memory and reinforce healthy motivational tendencies.

 Subliminal technology is feasible, practical and readily implementable.
 It is time to explore the beneficial uses and from the results gathered in experimental projects it seems logical that these techniques can be used to obtain an educational advantage.
 Several colleges and universities and school systems have approved the use of subliminal programmes.
 More extensive is the use by students who receive them from their parents.
 It is estimated that well over a million school and college students in the US are now using programmes designed to improve attitudes and enhance school and athletic performance.
 Unlike hypnosis, subliminal techniques do not depend on a trance state, deep meditation or professional intervention.
-The most practical method is via audio cassette tapes or CDs which can be played in a car, office, home or Walkman type systems.
+The most practical method is via CDs which can be played in a car, office, home or Walkman type systems.
 They are efficient, unobtrusive, powerful and operate while one is engaged in regular work, study and leisure activities.

 If we believe that our ability to think is our most powerful asset then surely, as night follows day, our second most powerful asset is our ability to choose.
 We live in a world of Quantum change and these changes require us, moment by moment, to use our most powerful assets, thought and choice.
 With the focus on learning and responsibility for self-management, a good tool-kit of realistic life skills is a wise investment.
 The more diverse our capabilities the better prepared we will be, to move quickly and surely, as old opportunities fade and new ones arise.